Buying On Whidbey Island From Afar: A Remote Buyer Guide

 What ferry details matter when buying a home on Whidbey Island from afar?

-• Route choice, sailing timing, and boarding uncertainty all matter because Washington State Ferries notes that tickets do not guarantee a spot and vehicle reservations are only available on certain routes.
+• Route choice, sailing timing, and boarding uncertainty all matter because Washington State Ferries tickets do not guarantee a spot and vehicle reservations are only available on certain routes.

 Can Whidbey Island real estate closings be completed remotely?